 Introducing The Globalist Youth Journalism Program!
 The Seattle Globalist is excited to announce that our next cohort of youth journalists will come together for our next installment of The Globalist Youth Journalism Program in the Fall of 2016!
 Congrats to our recent Spring 2016 graduates!The program is a series of 8 workshops for youth between the ages of 16-19 on topics such as How to find your story, pitching that story, reporting, working with an editor, and more!
 Workshops will be held at the University of Washington.
 For more information and to apply, click here!

-The Seattle Globalist Apprenticeship is a paid journalism training opportunity (Oct.
+The Seattle Globalist Apprenticeship is an eight-week paid journalism training opportunity (Oct.
 10-Dec.
 5) designed for young adults ages 19-22.
 Mentored by professional journalists from The Seattle Globalist and other area publications, apprentices receive deep-dive, hands-on skill-building and instruction in writing, reporting, photography, video, radio and design.
-Their work will then be published on The Seattle Globalist.
-2016 Apprentice Damme Getachew was also voted 2016’s Youth Reporter of the Year.
-Check out her reporting here.

 Stories by Globalist Youth